GitauHarrison/notes/02_django/03_templates.md

 ## Dynamic Titles

-Within the `head` element of every HTML structure is the `title` element.
+Within the `head` element of every HTML structure, there is the `title` element.
 As seen in our templates, these elements are used to display the title of each page seen at the top of each tab on a browser.
 For example, if you are on a _home_ page, then the title seen on the page's tab on a browser would be "Home".
 If you are on an _about_ page, then the title is likely to be "About".

 ![Page titles](/02_django/images/03_templates/page_titles.png)